Discover the Last 13 NGI Sargasso Innovators from our Open Call 5 Creating an Internet Of Humans Across Continents

 What will the Next Generation Internet Wave Look Like?
 Insights from Over 100 NGI Sargasso Open Call 5 Applicants

 The first part of the NGI Sargasso funding program to promote Transatlantic cooperation on Next Generation Internet technologies and services concluded last Monday, the 25th of November 2024, with the deadline to apply for our Final Open Call 5.
-Our last funding opportunity closed with 225 submitted applications, 104 of them being submitted.
+Our last funding opportunity closed with 225 started applications, 104 of them being submitted.
 This means that 104 innovators are willing to join us in our mission of shaping an Internet of Trust with a human-centric approach for our generations to come, the highest number of our open call program.

 If we analyze the data of the submitted applications, entrepreneurs found our open call especially interesting, since 64 applications came from SMEs and startups, followed by researchers, with 19 projects sent by Universities.
 The rest of the organizations that submitted their ideas were NGOs, with 10; Research and Technology Organizations, with 7, and Foundations, with 2.
 Other type of entities submitted the last 2 applications.